layereight/nfc-music-box/README.md

 # nfc-music-box

 This tutorial shows how to build a music box (not only) for kids based on Raspberry Pi and NFC tags.
+The software is mainly based on [Volumio](https://volumio.org/) which is a very nice music player distribution for the Raspberry Pi.
+Another small piece of software called [MFRC522-trigger](https://github.com/layereight/MFRC522-trigger) detects NFC tags with a NFC reader and triggers certain actions in [Volumio](https://volumio.org/) (e.g. play playlists, stop playback).

 If you have the impression that the how-to is unclear in certain parts or you're missing something, feel free to write an issue or simply create a pull request.
 Helping hands are highly appreciated.

 <!--ts-->
 * [Hardware](#hardware)